Water management

 Drainage cleaning

-Homburg Holland is at the forefront of agricultural technology with the Draincleaners, specifically developed for the efficient cleaning of (clogged) drainage.
+Homburg is at the forefront of agricultural technology with the Draincleaners, specifically designed for efficient cleaning of (clogged) drainage.
 These machines, equipped with advanced features, build on years of practical experience.
 They are characterized by ease of use and robustness, resulting in reliable and efficient performance.

 pH regulation

-The WaterXTR™, a CO₂ injection system, has been developed to optimize the pH value of spray liquids in agriculture.
-This versatile system can be installed both stationary and on field sprayers.
-It enables stabilization of the water’s pH value between 5 and 7, which increases the effectiveness of crop protection agents and fertilizers.
+The WaterXTR™, a CO₂ injection system, is designed to optimize the pH of spray liquids in agriculture.
+This versatile system can be installed either stationary or on field sprayers.
+It allows stabilization of the pH of water between 5 and 7, which increases the effectiveness of crop protection products and fertilizers.

 Water management: innovation and technology